ScenicFramework/scenic/guides/upgrading_to_v0.11.md

   * There are numerous other additions to Scenic
     * The Component primitive is used to refer to, and start components.
     * The Script primitive refers to arbitrary scripts that you can send to drivers.
-    * The :line_height style now sets the spacing between lines of text.
+    * The `:line_height` style now sets the spacing between lines of text.
 Works like CSS.
-    * The :text_align style lets you align text vertically.
+    * The `:text_align` style lets you align text vertically.
     * There is a new Scenic.Asset.Stream type for dynamic textures.
     * New Sprite Sheet support via the Sprites primitive
   * There are multiple smaller deprecations.
 Notably
-    * The :text_height style is replaced by :line_height, which works the same way line_height does in CSS.
+    * The `:text_height` style is replaced by :line_height, which works the same way line_height does in CSS.
-    * The Path primitive (which almost got cut, but survived) no longer has the solid and hole commands.
+    * The `Path` primitive (which almost got cut, but survived) no longer has the solid and hole commands.
     * The Box Gradient fill is gone.
-    * The :clear_color style (which was always weird) is gone.
-Fill with a rect or use a Script instead.
+    * The `:clear_color` style (which was always weird) is gone.
+You can now set a theme on the viewport (in config), which sets the background color.
     * The SceneRef primitive is gone, and replaced with a combination of Component and Script primitives.
-    * The :font_blur primitive is gone.
+    * The `:font_blur` primitive is gone.
 Sorry.
 Didn't have a close enough analog in Canvas
-    * The format of the :cursor_button input changed - see the docs
+    * The format of the input messages have changed - see the docs

+__Important__
   * `:scenic_driver_local` is the new standard renderer for Scenic.
-Both `:scenic_driver_glfw` and `:scenic_drives_nerves_rpi` are retired.
+Both `:scenic_driver_glfw` and `:scenic_drives_nerves_rpi` are retired as of v0.11.

+The options for the new local driver are NOT the same as they were for the glfw driver.
+Please read the docs for it.
+Please see the new [driver overview](overview_driver.html).

 I'm sure there's more.
+Feel free to add any notes if you find something that isn't covered.

 ## Motivation